These properties configure the identification of the scheduler, and various other ‘top level’ settings.

 A boolean value (‘true’ or ‘false’) that specifies whether the threads spawned by Quartz will inherit the context ClassLoader of the initializing thread (thread that initializes the Quartz instance).
 This will affect Quartz main scheduling thread, JDBCJobStore’s misfire handling thread (if JDBCJobStore is used), cluster recovery thread (if clustering is used), and threads in SimpleThreadPool (if SimpleThreadPool is used).
 Setting this value to ‘true’ may help with class loading, JNDI look-ups, and other issues related to using Quartz within an application server.

 Is the amount of time in milliseconds that the scheduler will wait before re-queries for available triggers when the scheduler is otherwise idle.
 Normally you should not have to ‘tune’ this parameter, unless you’re using XA transactions, and are having problems with delayed firings of triggers that should fire immediately.
-Values less than 5000 ms are not recommended as it will cause excessive database querying.
-Values less than 1000 are not legal.

 Is the amount of time in milliseconds that the scheduler will wait between re-tries when it has detected a loss of connectivity within the JobStore (e.g. to the database).
 This parameter is obviously not very meaningful when using RamJobStore.